Mechanic · Crash Fairspin originals 13 min read

 The Fairspin tfs crash fairness side is verified through HMAC-SHA256 replay plus on-chain log cross-reference.
 The per-game RTP and TFS-rate details are pending operator publication or larger-sample reproduction in the next cycle.

-Reciprocal distribution and the on-chain layer
+Reciprocal multiplier-curve math and the on-chain layer

 Crash at Fairspin runs the canonical reciprocal-distribution mechanic.
 A round produces an outcome multiplier sampled from a reciprocal distribution: probability of crashing at or above multiplier M equals (1 minus house_edge) divided by M. Player cashes out before the crash to lock the current displayed multiplier as payout; missing the cash-out loses the wager.